Courses/Events

 $695.00

-• Attire is business casual; appropriate for lab that can easily allow you to move and provide exposure to back, trunk or extremities
+• In-person courses attire is business casual; appropriate for lab that can easily allow you to move and provide exposure to back, trunk or extremities

-• Read the textbook, THE CERVICAL AND THORACIC SPINE: Mechanical Diagnosis & Therapy.
-In Canada, you can purchase this text through The Physio Store by calling 1-519-439-6333 or by visiting the Physio Store website.
+• The full textbook, THE CERVICAL AND THORACIC SPINE: Mechanical Diagnosis & Therapy, can be purchased through The Physio Store.

 Upcoming Part B Schedule